 Theme 3: Learning-related modulation of pain processing

 It has been shown that the cognitive factors that modulate pain are so influential that they regulate the therapeutic response to analgesic drugs and the pain experience itself.
 In particular, an important cognitive factor that is known to modify pain is the expectation of impending pain.
 Typically the ability to predict the likelihood of pain or other unpleasant events by learning from prior experience is an important adaptive behavior in healthy organisms and can cause disabling fear, avoidance, and stress in patients with persistent pain states.
-Contrary to this, we also have the ability to learn about pain relief and these expectations are what drives placebo responding.
+Contrary to this, we also have the ability to learn about pain relief and these expectations are what drive placebo responses.
 This line of research uses classical conditioning approaches to understand the learning mechanisms associated with the development of pain hypersensitivity and pain relief.